John D. Robb: International Prayer Council and International Prayer Connect

-John Robb is the former Chairman for the International Prayer Council and served as International Facilitator of the World Prayer Assembly.
+John Robb is the former chairman for the International Prayer Council and served as International Facilitator of the World Prayer Assembly.

 "The IPC focuses on global issues of common concern to the Body of Christ such as war, terrorism, HIV/AIDS, and other humanitarian issues as well as on the fulfillment of the Great Commandment and the completion of the Great Commission.
 He and his colleagues helped to launch and support the Global Day of Prayer that has helped unite over 300 million Christians in more than 200 nations to pray for the transformation of our world.

 In 2006, 2008 and 2013, the IPC organized and led the Global Children in Prayer Consultations with CiP practitioners taking part from over 50 nations.

 In 2007, the IPC brought together over 400 prayer leaders and intercessors for the first international prayer initiative for the United Nations ...(see below).
 This was followed by similar initiatives inside the U.N. in 2009 and 2013 that connected hundreds of ministry leaders, intercessors and children and youth along with ambassadors and UN officials to pray for the nations of the world, the needs of youth and children and other global concerns.

 In close cooperation with the Indonesian and Korean prayer movements, the IPC initiated and facilitated the World Prayer Assembly in 2012 in Jakarta, Indonesia.
 9500 ministry leaders and intercessors from 86 nations took part.
 During the WPA, over 100,000 prayed together in Indonesia's national stadium connected live to 378 other cities in the nation with an estimated 2 million participating.
 The Global Day of Prayer and God TV along with Internet streaming connected tens of millions more around the world in what has been called "the largest prayer meeting in history".

 The IPC along with other ministries and networks also helped catalyze the Uprising international youth prayer movement, starting with a World Youth Prayer Assembly held in 2016.
-It is being led by youth and children with the support of the older generation to raise up a new generation of men and women of God to serve and bless our world.